Canonical Bayesian Linear System Identification: Posterior asymptotics: Bernstein--von Mises theorem

 The BvM theorem is a cornerstone result \cite{vandervaart1998asymptotic} that establishes conditions under which the Bayesian posterior distribution converges to a Gaussian distribution centered at an efficient point estimate as the amount of data grows.
 This asymptotic normality links Bayesian inference to frequentist concepts and justifies Gaussian approximations for uncertainty quantification in large-sample regimes.
 Central to this theorem is the Fisher information matrix (FIM), which quantifies the information about the parameters contained in the data via the likelihood function, defining the precision of the limiting Gaussian posterior \cite{vandervaart1998asymptotic}.

-\begin{definition}[Fisher information matrix] Consider the likelihood function \(p(y_{[T]} \mid \mathcal{L}_\Theta, u_{[T]})\) for parameters \(\Theta\).
+\begin{definition}[LTI Fisher information matrix] Consider the likelihood function \(p(y_{[T]} \mid \mathcal{L}_\Theta, u_{[T]})\) for parameters \(\Theta\).
 Assume standard regularity conditions hold, ensuring differentiability of the log-likelihood with respect to \(\Theta\) and allowing interchange of differentiation and integration with respect to the data \(y_{[T]}\).
 The \emph{Fisher information matrix (FIM)} at \(\Theta\) based on data up to time \(T\) is:

 \end{definition} Note that in our setting, the FIM $I_T$ is also a function of the known input or excitation $u_{[T]}$. \(I_T(\Theta, u_{[T]})\) quantifies the expected curvature of the log-likelihood function at \(\Theta\), representing the information provided about the parameter \(\Theta\) by an experiment with inputs $u_{[T]}$ yielding data \(y_{[T]}\).
-The definition above holds for both $\Theta = \Theta_s$, i.e., estimation of full-dimensional LTI system matrices $(A, B, C, D)$ and for $\Theta = \Theta_c$, i.e., estimation of the reduced parameters of a canonical form.
+The definition above holds for both $\Theta = \Theta_s$, i.e., estimation of full-dimensional LTI system matrices $(A, B, C, D)$ and for $\Theta = \Theta_c$, i.e., estimation of the reduced parameters of a canonical form. \paragraph{Fisher information matrix in canonical forms} The FIM is calculated by accumulating output sensitivities with respect to the canonical parameters; it can computed efficiently using recursive formulas.
+Detailed derivations, including explicit expressions for the FIM of the controller and observer forms (\Cref{prop:fisher_LTI}) and extensions for systems with process noise via Kalman filter sensitivities (\Cref{prop:fisher_kalman_canonical}), are provided in \Cref{appendix_fisher_information_and_BvM}.
+For finite-data scenarios, we also introduce an alternative metric for posterior geometry, the expected posterior curvature, in \Cref{expected_posterior_curvature_section}.
+We now discuss the conditions under which a BvM theorem holds for Bayesian LTI system identification.
+For simplicity, our analysis focuses on the inference of the LTI dynamics matrices $(A, B, C, D)$ rather than the noise covariances.
+Crucially, our result requires that inference be performed using the canonical parameterization, $\Theta_c$ (\Cref{def:controller_form}), and that the dimension of the model class used for inference is consistent with the minimal dimension of the data-generating system. \begin{assumption}[Consistent state dimension] The minimal state dimension of the data-generating system, denoted $d_x^{0}$, equals the state dimension $d_x$ of the models described by $\mathcal{L}_\Theta$.\footnote{Estimating the minimal state dimension \(d_x^0\) itself from the data $(y_{[T]}, u_{[T]})$ alone is considered an outer-loop problem, beyond the scope of the core inference task addressed here.} \end{assumption}